snougo/Godot-AI-Chat/README.md

 3. Place all plugins into the `addons` folder.
 4. Enable this plugin.

 > **Note:** Although this plugin's own operation does not depend on any external tools, a few tools invoked by the AI rely on the APIs exposed by the two Godot plugins mentioned above.
-You only need to download these two plugins and place them in the `addons` folder; there is no need to enable them.
+You only need to download these three plugins and place them in the `addons` folder; there is no need to enable them.

 ## Plugin Settings